Urban EPI Curriculum

 What Will I Learn?

-The EPI curriculum addresses competencies on higher levels of complexity as the program proceeds.
+The Urban EPI curriculum addresses competencies on higher levels of complexity as the program proceeds.
 Six integrated instructional modules, plus Florida’s Reading Competency 2 course, address the statewide EPI curriculum and the FEAPS, and provide instruction in professional knowledge, reading strategies, and exceptional student education (ESE).